dougrs31/Basic-Rust-Crud-SQLx-and-Postgrees/README.md

 # Basic-Rust-Crud-SQLx-and-Postgrees
-Basic CRUD Rust using SQLx and Postgress
+Basic CRUD Rust in Terminal using SQLx and Postgress